sgrvinod/a-PyTorch-Tutorial-to-Text-Classification/README.md

 This is a **[PyTorch](https://pytorch.org) Tutorial to Text Classification**.

-This is the third in [a series of tutorials](https://github.com/sgrvinod/Deep-Tutorials-for-PyTorch) I plan to write about _implementing_ cool models on your own with the amazing PyTorch library.
+This is the fourth in [a series of tutorials](https://github.com/sgrvinod/Deep-Tutorials-for-PyTorch) I plan to write about _implementing_ cool models on your own with the amazing PyTorch library.

 Basic knowledge of PyTorch, recurrent neural networks is assumed.